gg-1414/key-moji/README.md

 ## Idea:

-I noticed there weren't any emoji keyboards.
-So I made one.
+We noticed there weren't any emoji keyboards.
+So we made one.

 ## Solution:

 I got inspiration from (TMI) using the bathroom, and seeing tiny hexagon tiles on the floor.
 It gave me inspiration to create a hexagon honey-comb design for the keyboard, built with vanilla CSS.

-I got a json file of the emojis from a react app example found here (src/emojiList.json): https://github.com/ahfarmer/emoji-search
+We got a json file of the emojis from a react app example found here (src/emojiList.json): https://github.com/ahfarmer/emoji-search

 ## What I learned:

-From this project, I really understood the concept and use of re-usable components (and super beneficial especially in this instance since there are components that are repeated a bunch of times, like the keyboard and hexagon components).
+From this project, we really understood the concept and use of re-usable components (and super beneficial especially in this instance since there are components that are repeated a bunch of times, like the keyboard and hexagon components).

 I discovered this super fun CSS property that is shown when a user hovers over each of the hexagons, or the keys of the keyboard.
 `filter: contrast(180%) hue-rotate(300deg) brightness(150%);`